ryumiel/deview2015/presentation.md

 ## Problem of Supporting HTML5 2D Canvas

 ### Same with WebGL's case
-- GPU Accelerated 2D vector graphics library executes OpenGLES commands at the main-thread in WebProcess.
+- GPU Accelerated 2D vector graphics library executes OpenGLES commands at the main-thread in WebProcess
  - Synchronization!
 - Anti-aliasing consumes a lot of memory bandwidth